 # Edit /etc/ssh/sshd_config

-UseDNS noThen reload SSH:
+UseDNS noThen validate and reload SSH:

 free -m # Check available memory